ACMUNLV/acmWebsite/README.md

 ## Todo

+* New ICPC Picture and potentially an external link to their website
 * Support Different Screen Size
+* Social Media Icons so we can remove the link
 * New Logo (Potentially new colors)
 * More content (A lot of the old content was outdated)
 * Add Workshops (Training Officers)